top of page

 Chapter 1.
 Laying Plans

 In this chapter, Sun Tzu talks about the importance of planning and assessing before conducting any war.
+This chapter lays the foundation of Sun Tzu's Art Of War.

 He said any actions taken in warfare have to be studied carefully.
 And must be treated like a life-and-death situation.